rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

       <img class="img-fluid mb-3" src="/assets/img/projects/bird_song_classifier/1DCNN_val_cm.png" alt="1D CNN validation confusion matrix">
     </div>
   </div>
   <p>I further ran comparable models by omitting the continents to evaluate whether the continents contribute to the overall model performance.
-With continents omitted, the best performing 1D CNN model (with similar architecture as above, with the same hyper-parameters) had the highest validation accuracy of 89%, providing that including continents as feature in our models does improve the model performance.</p>
+With continents omitted, the best performing 1D CNN model (with similar architecture as above, with the same hyper-parameters) had the highest validation accuracy of 89%, evidence that including continents as feature in our models does improve the model performance.</p>
   <div class="row mb-4">
     <div class="col-md-6">
       <p>To perform hyperparameter tuning on the best performing model (highlighted above), I utilized <a href='http://hyperopt.github.io/hyperopt/'>HyperOpt</a>, a Python library for hyperparameter optimization.
 Hyperparameters selected for hyperparameter tuning are: learning rate, number of hidden layers, filter size, kernel size, stride size, pooling size, regularization strength, dropout rate, number of nodes in the last fully connected layer, and batch size.
 The different hyperarameters did not make a notable difference in the model performance, details can be seen in the c.1DCNN_8sec_w_continents_hyperopt.ipynb file.</p>